hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/ird.png)

 # [16: Dollar Format](#16-dollar-format)
-Format data file with the dollar value.
-Useful when you need to pass dollar value parameter from a file in a payload instead of a number.
+Format the data file with a monetary value.
+When you need to transmit a dollar value parameter from a file in a payload instead of a number, this is useful.
-Most of the time it should be handled in a code.
-Incase you are passing it through a file then this script can reduce the effort.
+The majority of the time, it should be handled in code.
+If you are passing it through a file, this script can help you save time.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/dollar.png)